-Bento boxes are one of the best lunch box styles out there since they make it very easy to include a mix of foods in a lunch.
-This means you have flexibility to add a diverse range of foods to a lunch, foods don’t touch each other (which is important to some kids!), and you can pack things like dips and desserts, crunchy and soft foods, wet and dry foods without the textures impacting each other.
+Bento boxes are one of the best lunch box styles out there since they make it very easy to include a mix of foods in a bento box lunch.
+This means you have flexibility to add a diverse range of foods to a lunch, foods don’t touch each other (which is important to some kids!), and you can pack things like dips and desserts, crunchy and soft foods, wet and dry foods and even salad, sauces, or applesauce without the textures impacting each other.

 Stainless-Steel Bento Lunch Box

-This LunchBots Medium Quad Snack Container lunch box is a great option for toddlers and younger kids, as it holds a modest amount of food and is lightweight enough to carry back and forth to school or daycare.
+This LunchBots Medium Quad Snack Container lunch box is a great option for toddlers and younger kids, as it holds a modest amount of food portions and is lightweight enough to carry back and forth to school or daycare in a backpack.

-This material is super easy to clean and durable.
+This stainless steel bento box (and therefore BPA-free) material is super easy to clean and durable.
 The company makes a few different styles, so you can choose one with three compartments if you prefer or a larger size for an adult.

 Prices for LunchBots are usually between $20-40.

 Plastic Bento Lunch Box

 These classic Easy Lunchboxes have been our go-to kid’s lunch box for years.
 A set of four costs about $14, they nest for compact storage, and they are super durable.
 We use them for kids and adult lunches for school, work, and traveling since the larger compartment is perfect for a main dish, with space for side dishes.
 These are my favorite for meal prepping lunches, they are high-quality BPA-free plastic, and they fit nicely in an insulated lunch bag.

 I’ve been using the same set for about 5 years now and often use them to pack leftovers.